 For detailed year-by-year information, please see the Harrodian Curriculum Handbooks.

 Extracurricular and trips

 Each year group also has the opportunity to carry out fieldwork that allows them to see Geography in action in real life.
-The 10s visit Rushall Organic farm in Berkshire and Kew Gardens (above); the 11s go to Juniper Hall Field Studies Centre in Surrey and the 12s have a fieldwork day in Richmond Park (below).
+The 10s visit Rushall Organic farm in Berkshire and Kew Gardens (above); the 11s go to Juniper Hall Field Studies Centre in Surrey and the 12s visit the Natural History Museum.
 To read an article about the importance of field trips, please follow this link

 Head of Geography: Kerry Shaw